RTradeLtd/Temporal/README.md

 ### Dockerized Setup

 The dockerized setup process is generally much easier, however it requires manually spinning up Postgres and RabbitMQ nodes either via docker, or manually.
 Additionally you'll need to make sure that you copy the config file over to the appropriate locations for the docker containers to access.
-The `temporal.yml` docker-compose file has more information about this, so please consult that.
+For instructions on that, and for usage of docker-compose please consult the `temporal.yml` docker-composefile.

 To download the docker-compose file: